kabirbatradev/Immersive-Classroom-XR/README.md

-# Immersive-Visualization-in-Large-Lecture
+# Immersive-Classroom-XR

-**Immersive Visualization in Large Lecture (IVLL)** is a project for a research paper and user study.
+**Immersive Classroom XR** is an XR app for a research paper and user study.
 The goal is to deploy mixed reality (MR) devices in a large lecture environment.
-This will allow students to view immersive 3D visualizations to enhance their learning, all the while seeing the real world to avoid cybersickness.
+This allows students to view immersive 3D visualizations to enhance their learning, all the while seeing the real world to avoid cybersickness.

 ### Pictures taken using camera mode headset:
 <div style="display: flex; justify-content: center;">